 We emphasise the theme of Digitally Assisted Analogue, encompassing digital techniques for the pre-processing, post-processing, test, correction and calibration of Analogue circuits.

 In order to make ICs more cost effective, lower form factor, lower power and higher performance, designs continue to push down into lower geometry process technologies.
-Much of our research explores the challenges of designing analogue on such advanced nodes – variability, reduced voltage headroom and lack of analogue scaling – while simultaneously developing solutions to tackle the demands of 5G, Software-Defined Radio, Wireless HD, 400G Ethernet, and other emerging standards.

 Our focus is on advanced digital controllers for applications such as Energy harvesting, LED lighting and on highly integrated power supplies to address energy reduction challenges in existing applications and to enable new self-powered applications in the Internet of Things.